The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Introduction.

-The Baker function satisfies $\caD\psi=0$ for all $\zeta$ (i.e., it provides a complex analytic family of quaternionic holomorphic functions) and as a consequence it can be used to construct quaternionic holomorphic curves in $\HP^1$ (or, more generally, $\HP^n$).
-When $\psi$ is the global Baker function evaluation of it at points of $X$ provides the homogeneous quaternionic coordinates for these curves.
-We describe the conditions under which these \qh curves are doubly periodic and are therefore immersed tori: these conditions involve the Jacobi variety of a singularisation $X_\fq$ of the QKP spectral curve $X$, obtained by collapsing into one singular point the divisor $\fq$ of points at which the global Baker function is evaluated to obtain the \qh curve.
+The Baker function satisfies $\caD\psi=0$ for all $\zeta$ and can therefore be used to obtain homogeneous coordinates of a \qh curve $f:\C\to\HP^n$, by evaluating $\psi$ at different values of $\zeta$.
+When $\psi$ is global these points give a divisor $\fq$ on $X$ and we show that the (double) periodicity of such a curve is governed by the Jacobi variety of a singularisation $X_\fq$ of $X$.
+In that case $f$ projects to a \qh torus in $\HP^1$ under any homogeneous projection from $\HP^n$: we can think of $f$ as a common ``linear system'' for each of these.

-In this passage between QKP and \qh curves two problems remain unresolved. \begin{enumerate} \item The periodicity conditions on the QKP spectral data imply that the whole QKP operator $L$ is ``periodic'' (the precise condition is that it have unimodular monodromy over the torus, so it acts on sections of a flat, but not necessarily trivial, bundle).
-By constrast, if one begins with a conformal torus then at first sight one only obtains ``periodicity'' of the Dirac operator $\caD$.
-There is a Baker-type function in the kernel of the Dirac operator when its multiplier spectral curve has finite type (i.e., the normalised curve has finite genus).
-The problem, which I was unable to solve, is to show that the two Baker functions coincide without knowing \emph{a priori} that the QKP operator $L$ is ``periodic''. \item When the multiplier spectral curve is not of finite type it seems there can be no convergent multiplier Baker function, which raises the problem of how to make the passage between QKP and conformal tori at all.
+In this passage between QKP and \qh curves two obstacles remain.
+The first is that the periodicity conditions on the QKP spectral data imply that the whole QKP operator $L$ is ``periodic'' (the precise meaning of this is given in Theorem \ref{thm:periodic}(c)).
+However, given a conformal torus then it seems one only obtains ``periodicity'' of the Dirac operator $\caD$.
+There is a Baker-type function in the kernel of the Dirac operator when the multiplier spectral curve has finite type.
+But I was unable to show that the two Baker functions coincide without knowing \emph{a priori} that the QKP operator $L$ is ``periodic'' (Remark \ref{rem:fperiod}).
+Secondly, when the multiplier spectral curve is not of finite type it seems there can be no convergent multiplier Baker function, which raises the problem of how to make the passage between QKP and conformal tori at all.
 In particular, it is not clear how to describe integrable deformations in this case.
-This may be possible using the theory of infinite genus Riemann surfaces \cite{FelKT,Schbook}, but that would take us out of the Grassmannian class of solutions discussed here. \end{enumerate}
+This may be possible using the theory of infinite genus Riemann surfaces \cite{FelKT,Schbook}, but that would take us out of the Grassmannian class of solutions discussed here.